As I type this at 6.16 am, I feel proud and equally amazed at how I became a morning person.

 Or if you wish you can do a full-blown workout.
 Exercise produces chemicals in your body called endorphins which trigger a positive feeling.

 That’s another reason to be a morning person.
 Many people complain they are too tired to exercise in the evening.
-A morning workout helps you start mornings with a positive energy that can spread throughout the day.
+A morning workout helps you start mornings with positive energy that can spread throughout the day.
 It reflects in your productivity too.